Tsqaltubo Municipality: Politics

-Tsqaltubo Municipal Assembly (Georgian: წყალტუბოს საკრებულო) is a representative body in Tsqaltubo Municipality. currently consisting of 33 members.
+Tsqaltubo Municipal Assembly (Georgian: წყალტუბოს საკრებულო) is a representative body in Tsqaltubo Municipality. currently consisting of 39 members.
 The council is assembles into session regularly, to consider subject matters such as code changes, utilities, taxes, city budget, oversight of city government and more.
 Tsqaltubo sakrebulo is elected every four year.
 The last election was held in October 2021.

-Municipal Assembly 2017-2021

 Economy

 The leading sector of the economy of the municipality is tourism.
 A special role is played by the resort Tskaltubo, which is famous for its healing thermal waters.
 Agriculture mainly develops horticulture, fruit growing and grain production.
 The main transport hub of the municipality is the city of Tskaltubo, which is connected by roads to the cities: Kutaisi, Khoni, Tsageri, Tkibuli.
 The city is connected to Kutaisi by railway.
 Tskaltubo is a multifunctional, world-famous balneological resort, an important resource for the economy is the unique radon-containing water, which has always attracted tourists.
 Tskaltubo is interesting for tourists due to the underground beauty of the karst caves "Sataplia" and "Prometheus" and the factors characteristic of medicinal speleo tourism.